tagohd/mono/README.md

 alias: Outline
 tags: refdoc
 ---

-%%
-trivial:: This was tagged "unanswered-questions", but there weren't any questions?
-#trivialChange
-%%

 # About MONO
 MONO is a fictional RPG based on the Hero's Journey.
 The purpose of this site is to collect all the lore so that I can use it to give this fake game a real soundtrack.